Spatial analysis: Spatial association

 Spatial association is the degree to which things are similarly arranged in space.
 Analysis of the distribution patterns of two phenomena is done by map overlay.
 If the distributions are similar, then the spatial association is strong, and vice versa.
 In a Geographic Information System, the analysis can be done quantitatively.
 For example, a set of observations (as points or extracted from raster cells) at matching locations can be intersected and examined by regression analysis.

 Like spatial autocorrelation, this can be a useful tool for spatial prediction.
 In spatial modeling, the concept of spatial association allows the use of covariates in a regression equation to predict the geographic field and thus produce a map.

 The second dimension of spatial association

 The second dimension of spatial association (SDA) reveals the association between spatial variables through extracting geographical information at locations outside samples.
 SDA effectively uses the missing geographical information outside sample locations in methods of the first dimension of spatial association (FDA), which explore spatial association using observations at sample locations.
+In the field of public health surveillance, spatial analysis techniques have investigated topics such as the correlation between literacy rates and health insurance enrollment gaps.